 The birth of Edmund Dédé in 1829 is celebrated on this date.
 He was a Black violinist and composer.

-He would later go on to perform compositions of his own as well as those by Rodolphe Kreutzer, a favored composer of his.
+He would later perform compositions of his own and those by Rodolphe Kreutzer, a favored composer of his.
 Dédé's teachers in his youth included violinists Constantin Debergue and Italian-born Ludovico Gabici, the director of the St. Charles Theater Orchestra.
 Eugène Prévost and New York-born Black musician Charles-Richard Lambert, the father of Sidney and Charles Lucien Lambert, taught him music theory.

 He composed Mon pauvre coeur: Mélodie 1852, Le Serment de l'Arabe: Chant dramatique, 1865 and Chicago: Grande valse à l'américaine, 1892.
 He returned to New Orleans only briefly in the winter of 1893-94 for a series of successful concerts.
 Edmund Dédé died in 1903.